 During Colorado's mining boom, Denver transformed from a frontier settlement into a thriving commercial hub.
 With prosperity came entertainment districts, and high-end bordellos such as the Palace of Mirrors catered to businessmen, politicians, and traveling elites.

-If you are planning a Rocky Mountain getaway, explore more historic destinations in our guide to the history of prostitution, including the iconic Miss Laura’s.
-Colorado Travel Guide.
+If you are planning a Rocky Mountain getaway, explore more historic destinations in our Colorado Travel Guide.

 Denver's Red-Light District in the 1800s